 - In the state of New Mexico, there is a law which, if candidates have the same number of votes, they can play any game to determine the winner.
 The last time such a law was used was in 1998.

 - Elections are held in North Korea every five years.
 But the ballots contain only the name of the current leader.

 The best way to celebrate National Voter Registration Day is to register as a voter.
-Share the post on social media to get more people to vote.
+Share a post on social media to get more people to vote.

-You can also brush up on major events in US history, features of the formation of democracy.
-Watch interesting American films, read books.
+You can also brush up on major events in US history.
+Watch interesting American films and read books.

 When is National Voter Registration Day in 2023?